-Although the medical examiner ruled his death a homicide, it looks like the criminal justice system is deciding that no one is responsible for Freddie Gray’s death
+Although the medical examiner ruled his death a homicide, it looks like the criminal justice system is deciding that no one is responsible for Freddie Gray’s death.

 On Wednesday, prosecutors dropped all remaining charges against the three officers awaiting trial in Gray’s death.
-Six officers were initially charged, with three of them being acquittals and the fourth resulting in a hung jury
+Six officers were initially charged, with three of them being acquittals and the fourth resulting in a hung jury.

 Gray was 25 when he suffered spinal cord injuries after he was held, unsecured in the back of a police van in April 2015.
-He was found unresponsive and died a week later
+He was found unresponsive and died a week later.

-This means that state attorney Marilyn Mosby was unsuccessful in her attempt to get convictions for Gray’s death
+This means that state attorney Marilyn Mosby was unsuccessful in her attempt to get convictions for Gray’s death.

 After Gray’s death, protests were held for weeks all across the country, so when Mosby announced the charges, people were relieved.
-However, with already a long road ahead of her, each of the officers kept getting acquittals, resulting in loads of criticism being launched at Mosby
+However, with already a long road ahead of her, each of the officers kept getting acquittals, resulting in loads of criticism being launched at Mosby.

 “Without real substantive reforms to the criminal justice system, we could try this case a hundred times, and cases just like it, and still end up with the same result.
-I must consider the dismal likelihood of conviction at this point,” said Mosby
+I must consider the dismal likelihood of conviction at this point,” said Mosby.